oracle-quickstart/oci-couchbase/README.md

 # oci-couchbase
-[terraform](terraform) is a Terraform module that will deploy Couchbase on OCI.
+* [simple](simple) is a Terraform module that will deploy Couchbase on OCI.
 Instructions on how to use it are below.
+* [generator](generator) is a Python script that will create a Terraform module.
+It can be used to generate more complex configurations that take advantage of MDS.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).